Journey Through Britain's History

 The Cathedral Project

 A visual, mapped and narrated tour through England’s most storied cathedrals, each with its own spectacular architecture and all with fascinating stories to tell.
+We’ve provided 4 different paths to choose from.
+Happy Journey!

 Through the lens of a cathedral timeline, you will see how world-changing history unfolded over centuries